9 Simple Steps To Potty Train Your Puppy

 1. Prepare Your Home

-Before bringing your Corgi puppy home, puppy-proof your living space.
+Before bringing your puppy home, puppy-proof your living space.
 Remove any hazards such as toxic plants, electrical cords, and small objects that could be swallowed.

 2. Create A Safe Space